Brothers Grimm: Göttingen

-During the next seven years the brothers continued to research, write, and publish.
+For the next seven years the brothers continued to research, write, and publish.
 In 1835 Jacob published the well-regarded German Mythology (Deutsche Mythologie); Wilhelm continued to edit and prepare the third edition of Kinder- und Hausmärchen for publication.
 The two brothers taught German studies at the university, becoming well-respected in the newly established discipline.

 In 1837 the brothers lost their university posts after joining the rest of the Göttingen Seven in protest.
 The 1830s were a period of political upheaval and peasant revolt in Germany, leading to the movement for democratic reform known as Young Germany.
 The brothers were not directly aligned with the Young Germans, but they and five of their colleagues reacted against the demands of Ernest Augustus, King of Hanover, who in 1837 dissolved the parliament of Hanover and demanded oaths of allegiance from civil servants—including professors at the University of Göttingen.
 For refusing to sign the oath, the seven professors were dismissed and three were deported from Hanover—including Jacob, who went to Kassel.
 He was later joined there by Wilhelm, Dortchen, and their four children.

 The brothers were without income and again in extreme financial difficulty in 1838, so they began what would become a lifelong project—the writing of a definitive dictionary, the German Dictionary (Deutsches Wörterbuch)—whose first volume was not published until 1854.
 The brothers again depended on friends and supporters for financial assistance and influence in finding employment.